MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 # Debugging a webpage

 When you start DevTools in one of the main ways, Visual Studio enters Debug mode, and the Debug toolbar opens.
 You can set breakpoints in a `.js` file, interact with your webpage, and step through lines of code.
 See:
-* [Starting DevTools by right-clicking an HTML file](./get-started.md#starting-devtools-by-right-clicking-an-html-file) in _Get started using the DevTools extension for Visual Studio Code_.
+* [Step 3: Start DevTools in debug mode by right-clicking an HTML file](./get-started.md#step-3-start-devtools-in-debug-mode-by-right-clicking-an-html-file) in _Get started using the DevTools extension for Visual Studio Code_.
-* [Starting DevTools by using a localhost URL](./get-started.md#starting-devtools-by-using-a-localhost-url) in _Get started using the DevTools extension for Visual Studio Code_.
+* [Step 6: Start DevTools in debug mode by using a localhost URL](./get-started.md#step-6-start-devtools-in-debug-mode-by-using-a-localhost-url) in _Get started using the DevTools extension for Visual Studio Code_.

 <!-- TODO: